Elizabeth Mavor

 Elizabeth Mavor (17 December 1927 - 22 May 2013) was a British novelist and biographer.

 Biography

-Born in Glasgow, Scotland in 1927, she was educated at St Leonard's School in St Andrews and St Anne's College, Oxford.
+Born in Glasgow, Scotland, in 1927, she was educated at St Leonard's School in St Andrews and St Anne's College, Oxford.
 She married the illustrator Haro Hodson, and had two sons and lived in Oxfordshire.
-She is best known as a novelist, and wrote A Green Equinox (1973), which was shortlisted for the Booker Prize in the same year.
+She is best known as a novelist and wrote A Green Equinox (1973), which was shortlisted for the Booker Prize in the same year.
+Charlotte Mendelson described the book as 'funny and brave and moving and absolutely bonkers.'
 Her work as an historian and biographer includes The Ladies of Llangollen and Fanny Kemble: The American Journals.